andrewplotner/katacoda-scenarios/Compression Archive/step4.md

-Decompress the tar file while in the root home directory
+Decompress and extract the tar file while in the root home directory